-So you want to get pregnant.
+So, you’re trying to get pregnant.
+Congrats!
 This intense desire can lead partners to all sorts of things — science-backed or not — to fast-track conception.
-This includes investing in tech to pin down the exact moment of ovulation, switching from boxers to briefs (or was it the other way around?), or cutting out foods and beverages associated with low sperm counts.
+These include investing in tech, pinning down the exact moment of ovulation, switching from boxers to briefs, and cutting out foods and drinks associated with low sperm counts.
 Then there is the sex itself.
 Beyond the deeply-founded beliefs of your neighbors, are there really sex positions guaranteed to help get pregnant?

 Not exactly.
 There’s more anecdote than fact surrounding sex positions and pregnancy, says Dr. Donnica Moore, a leading women’s health expert.
 But there is a glimmer of hope: “Many experts believe that the odds of conception increase if the sperm is deposited as close to the cervix as possible,” says Moore.
 And there are a few positions that could help with that.

 These are hardly exotic or acrobatic positions.
 The first one Moore and obstetrics experts tend to recommend is plain, old missionary.
 This oh-so vanilla position gives a male-bodied partner the ability to thrust deep and ejaculate right by the cervix, which in most women will be downhill from the penis, allowing gravity to give your swimmers an assist on their epic journey.
 (The inclination to work with gravity also leads many experts to recommend that women stay prone, perhaps with their hips slightly elevated, for a few minutes after their male-bodied partner ejaculates in them, like Julianne Moore in The Big Lebowski.
 It should be noted this, too, has no scientifically proven value.)